syncfusion-content/blazor-docs/blazor/datagrid/cell-edit-types.md

 ### Prevent enter key functionality in multiline textbox while editing

-By default, the ENTER key functionality in the Grid will save the edited changes.
+By default, pressing the ENTER key will save the changes in the Grid when focus is in the Grid Edit form (both normal and dialog edit mode).
 In Multiline Textbox, the ENTER key should add a new line break instead of saving the edited changes while editing.
 This can be achieved by using Microsoft JsInterop.

 In the following sample, the Multiline Textbox is rendered in the Customer ID column.
 The Microsoft JsInterop is used to call a JavaScript function in the SfTextBox's OnFocus event.
-Here, you can prevent the ENTER key action from occurring by using the `stopPropagation()` method.
+Here, the ENTER key action can be prevented from occurring by using the `stopPropagation()` method.

 ```cshtml
 function EditKeyDown(id) {